New Home For Sale in Saskatoon

 Winter generally last for five months, begins in November and ends in mid-March.
 The temperature in winters remains freezing cold where January and February are the coldest month.
 The temperature often drops below -30 degrees in winters with the maximum of -10 degrees.
 Saskatoon receives light snowfall as compared to other parts of Canada.
 However severe winter storms with heavy snowfall, strong wind gusts and reduced visibility can occur in winters.

 Daylight hours are usually 8 hours/per day until late December.
 Saskatoon enjoys many sunny days during the winter months as the skies often remains clear.
-When the temperature drops below the freezing point it gets quite cold, but “January thaw” occurs thanks to the chinook winds from Alberta that maintains the temperate warming trend in Saskatoon.
+When the temperature drops below the freezing point it gets quite cold, but “January thaw” occurs thanks to the chinook winds from alberta that maintain the temperature warming trend in saskatoon.

 Spring starts from mid-March and ends in May.
 When the temperature starts rising above the freezing point, the snow begins to melt and various plants emerge from hibernation process.
 The weather can be very cool, cloudy and damp, where rainfall is also common.
 Windproof jackets, gloves, long sleeved shirts with long pants are the basic spring clothing to feel warm and cozy.
 Of course, when you find a really great new home you can snuggle up with your family and stay nice and warm.